Georgia Probate Question: What courts have jurisdiction over the probate of wills in Georgia?

 Answer by Atlanta Probate Attorney: The probate court of the county in which the decedent was domiciled has jurisdiction over the probate estate.

 Georgia Probate Question: Are there special rules regarding jurisdiction if a person lived in a nursing facility at the time of his death?

 Answer by Atlanta Probate Attorney: Yes.
 The domicile of a testator who was in the care of a nursing home or similar facility at the time of his death is presumed to be the county in which the testator was domiciled immediately before entering the nursing home or similar facility.
 The presumption may be rebutted by showing that the testator considered the county in which the facility is located to be the testator's domicile.
 If the presumption is rebutted, the county in which the nursing home or similar facility is located is considered to be the testator's domicile.

 Georgia Probate Question: Who has the right to offer a will for probate in Georgia?

-Answer: If an executor is named in the will, the right to offer a will for probate shall beong to the person named as executor.
+Answer by Atlanta Probate Attorney: If an executor is named in the will, the right to offer a will for probate shall belong to the person named as executor.
 If the person named as executor in the will fails to offer the will for probate with reasonable promptness, or if no executor is named, any interested person may offer the will for probate.
 The term "interested person" includes, but is not limited to, any legatee, devisee, creditor of the decedent, purchaser from an heir of the decedent, an administrator appointed for the decedent prior to the discovery of the will, and any individual making a claim under an earlier will.